 - Finiteness: Finiteness means that there is a finite set of steps to be executed.

 - Termination: Termination means that the algorithm reaches a result after a certain amount of time.
 Termination and finiteness are mutually dependent.
-So by the finiteness of the steps, the function must come also forced to an end.
+So by the finiteness of the steps, the function must be forced to an end.

 - Determinacy: Given the same circumstances, the process steps always lead to the same result.